SCALE Hardware Guide

-Be cautious of used drives as vendors may not be honest or informed about their age and health.
+Be cautious of used drives, as vendors might not be honest or informed about their age and health.

-A drive vendor could also zero the hours of a drive during recertification, masking its true age.
+A drive vendor could also zero the hours of a drive during recertification, masking the drive age.

 iXsystems tests all storage devices it sells for at least 48 hours before shipment.

 The uncontested most popular storage controllers used with TrueNAS are the 6 and 12 Gbps (Gigabits per second, sometimes expressed as Gb/s) Broadcom (formerly Avago, formerly LSI) SAS host bus adapters (HBA).